software-mansion-labs/expo-brownfield-target/README.md

 # expo-brownfield-target

-`expo-brownfield-target` is an Expo config plugin which enables you to effortlessly extend your Expo app with additional native targets for building and shipping it as a brownfield
+`expo-brownfield-target` is an Expo config plugin that allows you to easily extend your Expo app with additional native targets, enabling you to build and distribute it as a brownfield project.

 ### Table of contents
 - [Motivation](#motivation)